 Are you looking for a little something extra in your smoothie?
 You may not have thought about using cinnamon to add some spice to banana or peanut butter smoothies.
 These drinks are delicious but the flavor can be lacking in an element that brings some heat.
 Cinnamon adds that burst of spice that brightens the whole drink.
-It zaps the taste buds and wakes them up.

 This recipe, which requires a blender, makes one medium (about 12-ounce) or two small (about 6-ounce) smoothies.